Vancomycin: 7 things you should know

-- Vancomycin may affect kidney function; the risk is greatest in those older than 65 years.
+- May affect kidney function; the risk is greatest in those older than 65 years.
 Monitoring of kidney function during and immediately following treatment may be required.
 Most cases have occurred within one week of cessation of vancomycin treatment.

 - Vancomycin may be ototoxic (toxic to the auditory nerve, cochlear, or vestibular system of the ear).
 This may cause transient or permanent hearing loss.
 The risk is highest in people given large intravenous doses of vancomycin, with pre-existing hearing loss, or receiving another ototoxic agent, such as gentamicin.

-- Vancomycin may interact with a number of other medications including those that also affect the kidneys or are ototoxic, oral contraceptives, cholestyramine or colestipol.
+- May interact with several other medications including those that also affect the kidneys or are ototoxic, oral contraceptives, cholestyramine, or colestipol.

 - Talk to a doctor or pharmacist before taking any other medication with vancomycin, including medication bought over-the-counter, to check that it is compatible.